 - Documents should measure 8 ½” by 11”, be double-spaced throughout, and have 1” margins on all sides.

-- Include a cover letter in your submission.
+- Write a cover letter to accompany your submission.
 The manuscript will be peer-reviewed anonymously; therefore, identifying information should appear ONLY in the cover letter.

 - Save the cover letter as a separate file.

 - Include a cover page with the full title of the manuscript, the running head (abbreviated title), and an abstract of 100 words or less.

 - Do NOT include identifying information on this page.

 - Manuscripts should average 5900 words; however, relevant and concisely written manuscripts of any length will be considered.

 - Manuscripts will be peer-reviewed anonymously; therefore, do not include identifying information on any pages.
 Include such information only in the cover letter.

 - Follow the conventions of the Publication Manual of the American Psychological Association (APA), 6th edition.
 Manuscripts not following these conventions will not be considered.

 - Please note that APA 6th edition guidelines now require a DOI (digital object identifier) number or URL to be included in the reference list for each journal article.
 Please be sure to include this information, as CAIANH staff cannot provide it.